raiden-network/raiden-service-bundle/README.md

 1. Copy `.env.template` to `.env` and modify the values to fit your setup (see inline comments for details)
    - We would appreciate it if you allow us access to the monitoring interfaces (to do that uncomment the default values of the `CIDR_ALLOW_METRICS` and `CIDR_ALLOW_PROXY` settings).
+   - We also recommend that you provide your own monitoring.
+The setup of which is currently out of scope of this document.
 1. Run `docker-compose build` to build the containers
 1. Run `docker-compose up -d` to start all services
+   - The services are configured to automatically restart in case of a crash or reboot
+1. Add a cron job to regularly (i.e. once a day) restart the `synapse` service in order to pick up new whitelisted federation peers
+   - This will be better automated in future releases
+   - Recommended cron job command:
+     ```
+     docker-compose -f <path-to-compose-file> restart synapse
+     ```
+1. Verify the service is up by opening the domain in a browser.
+You should see the synapse login screen.

 ### Submit